Bamboo cannon: Boga

 The boga or "PVC cannon" is a modern version of the bamboo cannon.
 A boga is operated in much the same way as a bamboo cannon, but held in the manner of a rocket launcher.
 Originating in the province of Cavite, use of the device has been banned by the national government since 2006.

 The device is made PVC piping of substantial diameter, mated to a toy gun.
-Denatured alcohol (sometimes paint thinner or acetone) is squirted or sprayed into the pipe's breech end and ignited by the toy gun's trigger mechanism connected to a piezo igniter, or by applying fire.
-The combination of air and flammable fuel in the pipe's enclosed space when ignited by a spark from the trigger mechanism or by a little fire causes the mixture to combust.
+Denatured alcohol (alternatively, paint thinner or acetone) is squirted or sprayed into the pipe's breech end.
+The substance is ignited by the toy gun's trigger mechanism connected to a piezo igniter, or by applying fire.
+The combination of air and flammable fuel in the pipe's enclosed space, when ignited by a spark from the trigger or a flame, causes the mixture to combust.

-The first prototype was made from segmented tin cans connected with packaging tapes or electrical tapes and cut PET bottles (which is still used) and a later design was made of PVC pipes.
-Other modifications of boga are introduced such as firing round projectiles which can be used as a weapon and pet bottles as breech end.
+Prototypes were made in segments from tin cans or cut PET bottles, linked with packaging tape or electrical tape, while later boga were made of PVC pipe.
+Other modifications were then introduced, such as firing round projectiles which can be used as weapons, and PET bottles as the breech end.

-In the Philippine city of Kidapawan, North Cotabato, the Kanyóng Kawayan Festival is held from 14-20 December to promote safer noisemaking alternatives during the Christmas season.
-Empty powdered milk cans are common projectiles used in the city-wide contest held during the event.
+In Kidapawan, North Cotabato, the Kanyóng Kawayan Festival is held from 14-20 December to promote safer alternative noisemakers during the Christmas season.
+Empty powdered milk cans are common projectiles used in the city-wide contest.

-A variant form, known as bong-bong, is used by the people of Mangaldan, Pangasinan, but with water and motor oil as the fuel.
+A variant form, known as bong-bong, is used Mangaldan, Pangasinan, but fuelled by water and motor oil.

-The Department of Health has repeatedly warned against use of boga, which they deem to be dangerous as its use carries a risk of blast or burn injury.
-A ban was ordered on 27 December 2005 against the use of the devices for the impending New Year celebrations.
-Officials cited a variety of possible injuries from use of the device, mostly involving delayed explosions to the facial region resulting in eye injury, among others.
-Post-traumatic conjunctivitis was cited as one of the noted effects.
+The Department of Health has repeatedly warned against use of boga, which they classify as dangerous as it carries a risk of blast or burn injuries.
+A ban was ordered on 27 December 2005 against boga for the impending New Year’s Eve celebrations.
+Officials cited a variety of possible injuries from misuse of the device, mostly involving people inspecting the cannons for delayed explosions, resulting in damage to the facial region from eye injury to post-traumatic conjunctivitis.

-Users of the device mostly are children and teenage boys, who tend to prematurely open the boga whenever it fails to fire, causing any delayed blasts to fire upon the unsuspecting user's face.
-Of 178 firecracker-related injuries recorded for the 2006 season (as of December 28) so far, eighteen percent were confirmed to have been caused by use of boga.
-In December 2007, health department officials maintained the ban on the devices, reminding the public with press releases, flyers and awareness campaigns.
+Of 178 firecracker-related injuries recorded in 28 December 2006, eighteen percent were confirmed to have been caused by boga.
+In December 2007, DOH officials maintained its ban on the devices, reminding the public with awareness campaigns.

+The Philippine National Police announced in December 2024 that it would suppress continued use of the devices notwithstanding the prevailing ban, and would track down people posting online boga-making tutorials.

 Africa

-The practice is also present in Africa.
-In Ghana, they are called Pampuro Tuo and are used during the Christmas and New Year’s holidays.
+The implement is also present in Africa.
+In Ghana, bamboo cannons are called pampuro tuo and are used during the Christmas and New Year's holidays.
 Many African countries, and Africans in the diaspora, including Jamaica and Haiti have similar practices.